Getting started with MQTT on Android using Mosquitto

 In the “Coding the Android application” section, I will show how to use Android Studio to create a new project and to utilize the debugging features.

 The Pro Mosquitto configuration is straightforward since it will only consist of a client creation.
-Start the Mosquitto Management Center by logging in through the dashboard at: http://localhost:8088/.
+Access the Management Center for Mosquitto web UI by logging in through the Cedalo Platform at: http://localhost:8088/.

 With the configuration now complete, the next chapter shows how to integrate MQTT into the Android application.